mikeldiazrodriguez/cluster_analysis/README.md

-# Evaluating cluster analysis methods.
-The case study of Palaeolithic distribution in Galician territory (NW Iberian Peninsula): source code and data
+# Evaluating the effectiveness of three spatial cluster analysis methods on Palaeolithic site location distributions in Galicia, NW Iberian Peninsula: source code and data
-This repository contains data and code to enable reproducibility of the paper "Evaluating cluster analysis methods.
-The case study of Palaeolithic distribution in Galician territory (NW Iberian Peninsula)"
+This repository contains data and code to enable reproducibility of the paper "Evaluating the effectiveness of three spatial cluster analysis methods on Palaeolithic site location distributions in Galicia, NW Iberian Peninsula"

 ## Repository structure
 /csv/*.csv ... contains CSV files with the data of the sites and the random points.